Code-with-Michal/Learn-React/README.md

-# Learn-React
+# Learn-React-With-Michal
-A couple small projects in ReactJS
+A couple of small projects to learn ReactJS